BounceSecurity/www/training-courses/bughunting/topics.md

 Sure, generic scanning tools and fuzzers can help, but often they won't be smart enough to find exactly what you are looking for.

+### Summary of topics covered

 In this course, you’ll learn how to use customizable scanning tools in order to discover those sneaky vulnerabilities, at scale.
 With topics including:

 - Optimizing your work through an assisted manual search, that checks all the relevant places in the app in a matter of seconds.
 - Finding generic but hard to discover vulnerabilities that other tools miss, thanks to your understanding of the application and its flows.